 The Township is party to various legal proceedings which normally occur in the course of governmental operations.
 The financial statements do not include accruals or provisions for loss contingencies that may result from these proceedings.
 While the outcome of the above noted proceedings cannot be predicted, due to the insurance coverage maintained by the Township, management feels that any settlement or judgment not covered by insurance would not materially affect the financial condition of the Township.

 13. SUBSEQUENT EVENTS

-Management has evaluated subsequent events through July 23, 2024, the date the financial statements were available to be issued.
+Management has evaluated subsequent events through April 23, 2025, the date the financial statements were available to be issued and determined the following needs to be disclosed.